xh/hoist-react/README.md

 Docker build, and then pushing to an appropriate (likely internal) Docker registry.
 The container tag should include the appCode + `-tomcat` to indicate that this is the Grails-side container.

-An example Teamcity command line runner ⚠️ note this must run with `docker/tomcat` as its working
+An example Teamcity command line runner. ⚠️ Note this must run with `docker/tomcat` as its working
 directory:

 ```bash